GuusLake/User_Models/README.md

 * How long will the model take over the driving?
   - At least a few seconds, to let the user get accustomed to the change.
 We will base this decision on testing.
 * How will the switch in control be communicated to the user?
   - The dashboard will show the current mode of control at all times by means of two icons signifying user control and automated control.
-Whenever control switches one way or the other, the new icon will blink a few times on the road accompanied by a beeping sound.
+Whenever control switches one way or the other, the new icon will blink a few times on the dashboard by a beeping sound.
 * How long does the user have to look at the road to gain back control over the vehicle?
   - At least a few seconds.